proreytech/prorey.testing/README.md

 ![PRT Architecture](prt-schema.png)

-**ProRey Testing (PRT)** is Serverless Application orchestrating component, integration and performance tests in AWS account
+**ProRey Testing (PRT)** is Serverless Application orchestrating Component, Integration and Performance Tests in AWS account

 ## PRT Overview

-ProRey Testing (PRT) Serverless Infra is installed in customers AWS account and consists of API Gateway to enable Rest API interface, Step Function to orchestrate individual tests and Lambda Adapters performing these tests on customers AWS resources.
+PRT Serverless Infra is installed in customers AWS account and consists of API Gateway to enable Rest API interface, Step Function to orchestrate individual tests and Lambda Adapters performing these tests on customers AWS resources.

 Tests are run in parallel at specified time intervals, could be repeated and are configured with json to describe which resources to access and data to use.
 Input tests write to AWS resources and output tests validate results on AWS resources via json intersects.

-Currently supports testing and data conditioning of Lambda, Kinesis, SNS, SQS, S3 (json and parquet), Dynamo, CloudWatch, IAM, Aurora and StepFunction AWS resources and APIs testing and mocking.
+PRT supports testing and data conditioning of
+* Lambda
+* Kinesis
+* SNS
+* SQS
+* S3 (json and parquet)
+* Dynamo
+* CloudWatch
+* IAM
+* Aurora
+* StepFunction
+* APIs (testing and mocking)

-### Main features
+### Main Features
   * PRT interacts with AWS components via tests configured in json format
   * Tests are executed independently of each other at specific time and could be repeated
   * Tests are either input or output type, input tests write data to resources, output tests read data from resources and validate it using json intersect
   * Tests are organized in test stories, test story fails if any of its tests fail
   * Test json files could include dynamic calculations with python inline eval

-### Additional information
+### Additional Use Cases
   * PRT could be used for data conditioning to write dynamic synthetic data adhoc or with cron schedule
   * PRT could be used for bulk data generation or perf testing with repeated data inputs
   * PRT is easy to adopt and integrate, tests could be launched through AWS console, AWS cli, API call or cron schedule